-Cell phone/Electronic use will be permitted to be used during class time, for the purpose of academic work ONLY.
-Electronic devises in general will NOT be allowed to be used at the student's leisure in the school building while walking through the hallway, including having headphones/earbuds around the students neck.
+Cell phone/Electronic use will NOT be permitted to be used during class time.
+Also, electronic devices in general will NOT be allowed to be used at the student's leisure in the school building while walking through the hallway, including having headphones/earbuds around the students neck.
 Note: "Forgetting" to turn off the cell phone is not an excuse.